TryItOnline/cixl/README.md

    quit
 ```

-### Status
-Examples should work in the most recent version and run clean in ```valgrind```, outside of that I can't really promise much at the moment.
-Current work is focused on profiling and filling obvious gaps in functionality.

 ### Stack
 The stack is accessible from user code, just like in Forth.
 Basic stack operations have dedicated operators; ```%``` for copying the last value, ```_``` for dropping it, ```~``` for flipping the last two values and ```|``` for clearing the stack.